Last Updated on February 21, 2023

 If you’re looking for portable dance poles that are held in place by tension between the floor and the ceiling then read our guide on portable dance poles here.

-A Complete Guide to Freestanding Pole Dancing Poles
+Quick Overview of Freestanding Pole Dancing Poles

 Unlike a regular portable dance pole, the top of a freestanding pole does not touch the ceiling.
 Freestanding dance poles have large, round, and heavy bases that hold the pole firmly in place for you to dance to your heart’s desire.